 80% of employers and employees believe creating a sense of community at work is important.

-As employees spend a huge chunk of their time at an organization and most activities are to be done as a team, the dynamics between employees at a workplace are of utmost significance.
-Team dynamics have a direct impact on the level of employee engagement and productivity as well.
+As employees spend a large chunk of their time at an organization and most activities are to be done as a team, the dynamics between employees at a workplace are of utmost significance.
+Team dynamics also have a direct impact on the level of employee engagement and productivity.

 So, how do you make sure that the team dynamics of your workforce are spot on?

-An excellent way is to take a closer look at the 9 examples of effective team dynamics stated in this blog, and replicate them in your organization accordingly.
+An excellent way is to take a closer look at the following examples of effective team dynamics stated in this blog and replicate them in your organization accordingly.

-In simple terms, team dynamics is the way in which team members interact and collaborate with each other to achieve a common goal or objective that is set by the organization.
+Team dynamics is how team members interact and collaborate to achieve a common goal or objective the organization sets.
 What makes team dynamics relevant is that it is more psychological in nature.
 It is the mental synergy between team members.

 Every team in a workplace consists of employees who are different from each other.
 They can differ in terms of: